 Even before the COVID-19 pandemic thrust the new demands of e-learning on them, women were disproportionately responsible for unpaid caregiving of loved ones, often prioritizing those responsibilities ahead of their careers.

-Research from the Institute for Women’s Policy Research found that in 2019, mothers spent fewer hours on paid work than fathers due to caregiving and household responsibilities, and were more likely to work part-time due to child care problems.
+Research from the Institute for Women’s Policy Research found that in 2019, mothers spent fewer hours on paid work than fathers due to caregiving and household responsibilities, and were more likely to work part-time due to being responsible for child care.

 For many women, the time they devote to caregiving is the equivalent of a full-time job.
 Often, the demands of caregiving are so intense that they leave the workforce and limit their career opportunities.

 “These trade-offs can have long-lasting implications.
-Over time, women caregivers, even those in high-earning careers, experience a significant, negative impact on their income-generating capacity,” says Ann Senne, head of Advice and Solutions at RBC Wealth Management–U.S. “And, as with childcare, women are the dominant caregivers of loved ones with cognitive decline.”
+Over time, women caregivers, even those in high-earning careers, experience a significant, negative impact on their income-generating capacity,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S. “And, as with childcare, women are the dominant caregivers of loved ones with cognitive decline.”

 Female caregivers of people affected by cognitive decline carve out an average of 86 hours per month to accommodate their caregiving responsibilities, compared to 75 hours for men, the study found.
 One-out-of-eight caregivers—both male and female—spends 160 hours a month or more on these activities.